 Elevation: 11,936 ft

-1) Standard Route details,
+1) Standard Route details

-Stay on the ridge crest as much as possible but be prepared to drop off onto the ridge’s southern slopes in places.
-As you near the lowest point along the ridge (at the base of Sacajawea) the route drops off ridge by down climbing a steep ramp.
-Cross into the col. From this point the route contours southeast along the northwest ridge’s south face for about 200 yards, crossing three ribs along the way and climbing about 50 feet above the col. After crossing the third rib, a steep ledge and then a gully can be viewed running up steeply to your left and around a tower.
+Stay on the ridge crest as much as possible but be prepared to drop off onto the ridge’s South Slopes in places.
+As you near the lowest point along the ridge (at the base of Sacajawea), the route drops off the ridge by down-climbing a steep ramp.
+Cross into the col. From this point, the route contours southeast along the South Face of the Northwest Ridge for about 200 yards, crossing three ribs along the way and climbing about 50 feet above the col. After crossing the third rib, a steep ledge and then a gully can be viewed running up steeply to your left around a tower.

 That’s where I first saw it and I’ve been an admirer ever since.
-In all my hikes up Borah I can’t think of a trip where I didn’t study the face for potential routes, but self-doubt kept me from any real plan.
-Then, in May of 2005 Dean Lords climbed a mixed (WI5) route in a series of steep chimneys on the far right side of the face he named Broken Wings.
-That first ascent made me realize; if the rock fall in a chute was manageable then a direct route up the face could be had as well.
-I didn’t forget that exploding boulder however, so looking for a competent partner was a halfhearted endeavor at best.
+In all my hikes up Mount Borah, I can’t think of a trip where I didn’t study the face for potential routes, but self-doubt kept me from any real plan.
+Then in May 2005, Dean Lords climbed a mixed (WI5) route in a series of steep chimneys on the far right side of the face he named “Broken Wings.”
+That first ascent made me realize that if the rockfall in a chute is manageable, then a direct route up the face could be had as well.
+I didn’t forget that exploding boulder, however, so looking for a competent partner was a halfhearted endeavor at best.

-Bob described a couple of those tries: “Curt had an old, low res photo someone had taken that we used as a guide for our proposed route since neither of us had been up in the drainage before for a close look.
-On this first trip we packed fairly light and did not bring a lot of technical gear since we figured it wasn’t going to be too difficult but we were wrong from the start.
-Our proposed route began with a very steep snow slope and quickly led to technical climbing that would require a lot more gear than we had brought along so we considered the first trip as “promising” and planned to come back soon for a full-on assault.
+Bob described a couple of those tries: “Curt had an old, low resolution photo someone had taken that we used as a guide for our proposed route since neither of us had been up in the drainage before for a close look.
+On this first trip, we packed fairly light and did not bring a lot of technical gear since we figured it wasn’t going to be too difficult, but we were wrong from the start.
+Our proposed route began with a very steep snow slope and quickly led to technical climbing that would require a lot more gear than we had brought along, so we considered the first trip as promising and planned to come back soon for a full-on assault.

 I tucked in close to edge and waited and all of a sudden dozens of rocks were raining down on me.
-Just when I thought it was over I heard a rumble from above and hundreds more rocks started flying down the face.
+Just when I thought it was over, I heard a rumble from above and hundreds more rocks started flying down the face.
 I grabbed a pack, put it over my head and jumped into a fetal position just as the rocks started exploding on the small ledge that was I was standing on.
-My hands were shaking after the barrage ended and I decided right then and there that I would not get on this route again but first I had to climb up to Curt’s level to pull his gear in order to get off this mountain.
-I quickly followed Curt’s path and after a harrowing set of rappels with more rock fall, we safely exited the mountain.
-He explained that in attempting to clear a few rocks, he dislodged the “cornerstone” rock and the entire gully dumped its contents down on me.
-I forgave him but decided no route is worth climbing if it means someone is going to get injured or killed in the process.”
+My hands were shaking after the barrage ended and I decided right then and there that I would not get on this route again.
+But first I had to climb up to Curt’s level to pull his gear in order to get off this mountain.
+I quickly followed Curt’s path and after a harrowing set of rappels with more rockfall, we safely exited the mountain.
+He explained that in attempting to clear a few rocks, he dislodged the ‘cornerstone’ rock and the entire gully dumped its contents down on me.
+I forgave him but decided no route is worth climbing if it means someone is going to get injured or killed in the process.

-“Curt and I made one more trip to scout out another possible route but our timing was too late and an evening snow storm ended all thoughts of putting up a new route on the North Face of Sacajawea for the season.
+Curt and I made one more trip to scout out another possible route but our timing was too late and an evening snow storm ended all thoughts of putting up a new route on the North Face of Sacajawea for the season.
 Curt did talk Frank Florence into one more attempt on our proposed route in 1993 and the two of them made it to our high point where Frank too decided this route wasn’t worth the risk.
-We did learn a secret from our trips and that is the face is back-cut, or has handholds that are not visible from below.”
+We did learn a secret from our trips and that is that the North Face is back-cut, or has handholds that are not visible from below.”

-Sacajawea July 25, 2012
+Sacajawea (July 25, 2012)

-On the morning of the 25th, we all set out a little after 6:00 am.
-The two mountains share the same ridge so we hiked together for the first mile and then went our separate ways where the ridge ends in a wide park at 8,900’.
-From our camp to the base of the mountain Kevin and I dawdled along distracted by the unclimbed buttresses and sub peaks that circle the basin.
-It’s hard to tell what the rock will be like until one puts their hands on it but a good deal of it looked really nice.
-At about 8:am, we reached the base of the climb.
+On the morning of July 25th, we all set out a little after 6:00AM.
+The two mountains share the same ridge, so we hiked together for the first mile and then went our separate ways where the ridge ends in a wide park at 8,900 feet.
+From our camp to the base of the mountain, Kevin and I dawdled along distracted by the unclimbed buttresses and sub-peaks that circle the basin.
+It’s hard to tell what the rock will be like until one puts their hands on it, but a good deal of it looked really nice.
+At about 8:00AM, we reached the base of the climb.

 Kevin got the first rock pitch and we traded leads on superb limestone for the first several pitches.
 Although gear placements were scarce, the holds were solid and plentiful.
 Kevin is a master at finding good belays and I felt comfortable every time I was seconding a pitch.
 My anchors however lack both muscle or imagination and I usually prodded him to place something as soon as he left the belay station.
 Kevin is also one of those climbers who is absolutely unaffected by heights.
 He can stand on the edge of the abyss and talk with both hands, seemingly unaware of the void below.

-Pitches 4 and 5 cruised up some easy class 4+ terrain and we climbed several hundred feet in a running belay until I spotted a nice wide ledge off to the left of our trajectory.
-It was great to finally sit down in a comfortable spot but I had climbed us into a nasty corner where we’d have to descend 50 feet to get back on route or traverse immediately from the ledge under a 40’ long roof section on much steeper rock.
+Pitches 4 and 5 cruised up some easy Class 4+ terrain and we climbed several hundred feet in a running belay until I spotted a nice wide ledge off to the left of our trajectory.
+It was great to finally sit down in a comfortable spot but I had climbed us into a nasty corner where we’d have to descend 50 feet to get back on route or traverse immediately from the ledge under a 40-foot long roof section on much steeper rock.
 I was glad it was Kevin’s lead and so was he.
 We only had one real fall on the mountain and it happened shortly after leaving that ledge.
 Kevin was able to place two nuts and a tiny cam on the way to a short overhanging chimney where he fiddled in another size zero cam and started up.

-We continued gaining elevation on good rock, but above, the “headwall” looked like several pitches of steep decomposing mank and by the start of pitch 10 we confirmed that suspicion.
+We continued gaining elevation on good rock, but the “headwall” above looked like several pitches of steep decomposing mank and by the start of Pitch 10, we confirmed that suspicion.
 The rock turned from a dark chocolate to a lighter brown color and much of it appeared to barely cling to the wall.
 To top it off, we saw our first dark cloud roll over the summit and heard a distant peal of thunder.

-One of the setbacks to climbing on the North East side of the range is you can’t see any weather coming.
-We’d picked the best day in a 7 day forecast but Mother Nature had different plans and it looked like we might get rain.
-Near the top of the pitch I headed for a large roof section that had a wide crack under its belly, but when I got to it the crack was too wide for any of our gear.
+One of the setbacks to climbing on the Northeast side of the Lost River Range is that you can’t see any weather coming.
+We’d picked the best day in a 7-day forecast, but Mother Nature had different plans and it looked like we might get rain.
+Near the top of the pitch, I headed for a large roof section that had a wide crack under its belly, but when I got to it, the crack was too wide for any of our gear.
 For the anchor, I balanced two nuts into a flaring crack and tossed a sling over a rounded horn.
 I knew it was all crap and so did Kevin when he got close enough to see.
-I dismantled it after he put in two slightly better pieces and then did a precarious 60’ down climb to his stance on a narrow ledge.
+I dismantled it after he put in two slightly better pieces and then did a precarious 60-foot down-climb to his stance on a narrow ledge.

-After about 15 minutes the snow and rain stopped and we could see patches of blue sky overhead.
+After about 15 minutes, the snow and rain stopped and we could see patches of blue sky overhead.
 We stayed in the hole waiting for the water to drain off the rock and made guesses on how far we had to go.
-Kevin led out on pitch 13.
-Shortly after he got past the half way point on the rope I heard him yell “Off Belay, I’m back in the sun” and I knew he’d made it to the top.
+Kevin led out on Pitch 13.
+Shortly after he got past the halfway point on the rope, I heard him yell “Off Belay, I’m back in the sun” and I knew he’d made it to the top.